Social Work (SWK)

 Advanced generalist block practicum in which student performs as an advanced generalist social worker within an organization and/or community context.
 Emphasis is on integration and demonstration of the advanced generalist competencies and practice behaviors.
 The student completes 480 hours in an approved setting under the supervision of a MSW field instructor.

-Registration Restrictions: Admission to the MSW Program with concurrent enrollment in a MSW practice course
+Registration Restrictions: Graduate standing and admission to the Master of Social Work with concurrent enrollment in a MSW practice course

 Prerequisites: SWK A629 with a minimum grade of C or concurrent enrollment.